anthonynguyen2021/ANL_research_intern/Journal_source_code/StructuredBanditsSummer2020/Python_scripts_outdated/README.md

 # structuredbandits20

-This directory will contain python, etc. source code developed under this project.
+This directory will contain python scripts.
+NOTE: these scripts are outdated.
+See the root of this project in /Python_code/ folder.